Belly Fetish

 Clinical lineage

-In sexological terms the interest falls under partialism (an erotic emphasis on a particular non-genital body part.
+In sexological terms the interest falls under partialism, an erotic emphasis on a particular non-genital body part.
 The framework descends from the classic catalogues of Krafft-Ebing's Psychopathia Sexualis (1886) and Havelock Ellis's Studies in the Psychology of Sex (1897–1928), and was later refined through the DSM and ICD lineages.
-The DSM-IV classed partialism as a distinct paraphilia (not otherwise specified); the DSM-5 merged it into fetishistic disorder and) like the DSM-5-TR: treats it as a disorder only where it causes the person significant distress or impairment.
+The DSM-IV classed partialism as a distinct paraphilia (not otherwise specified); the DSM-5 merged it into fetishistic disorder, and, like the current DSM-5-TR, treats it as a disorder only where it causes the person significant distress or impairment.
 Absent that, it is regarded as a normal-range variation, not a pathology.

 The terms alvinophilia and alvinolagnia